It’s highly likely you’ve ended up on this website because you were searching for some information for your dog.

 One day in complete frustration, Camille seriously contemplated giving her beloved Blanco to someone who owned a farm after incurring numerous injuries.
 Her concern was that she may not always be so lucky as Blanco became rougher the older he got, and the older she got.

-Finally, Camille found a retired executive turned dog trainer online that told her he could probably end the zooming in just one session.
-Suspiciously, she hired him for one private dog training session as a last resort.
+Finally, Camille found a retired executive turned passionate dog trainer online who told her he could probably end the zooming in just one session.
+Suspiciously, she hired Steve for one private dog training session as a last resort.

-The dog trainer delivered!
-Long story short, it’s clear that Blanco is now proud to get his zooming under control whenever he gets triggered, which still happens occasionally.
+He delivered!
+Long story short, it’s clear that Blanco is now proud to get his zooming under control whenever he gets triggered, which still happens occasionally when he’s around water (go figure:).

 This story taught Camille the importance of finding the right dog trainer.

-Of course, this is only one of the hundreds of dog experiences that inspire and influence Camille’s writing and focus here at Pooch and Harmony.
+It’s only one of the hundreds of dog experiences that inspire and influence Camille’s work here at Pooch and Harmony.

-Check out the Pooch & Harmony YouTube Channel with resources, dog training tips and more:
+Check out our new Pooch & Harmony YouTube Channel with resources, dog training tips, and more.